Short-Term Job Adventures California

 Surrounded by magnificent vistas, valleys and meadows on 1,500 acres of pristine Yellow Pine forest, SNJ's Grizzly Creek Ranch is a modern campus that offers excellent program resources, including a challenge course, hiking trails, archery range and pond.
 The campus is within convenient travel distance to Lake Tahoe, Reno, Reno/Tahoe Airport and Plumas National Forest.

 Sierra Nevada Journeys is built on a simple premise: Science education is a necessity, and nature’s classroom is a great place to teach it!
 During the spring and fall seasons, Residential Outdoor Science Instructors are responsible for leading and educating a group of 12–15 students (primarily from the 5th and 6th grades) throughout the week, including facilitating large group activities, leading meals and night programs.
 During the summer season, SNJ delivers both traditional summer camp programs and tailored programs for special needs and leadership development groups, with activities that include outdoor exploration, hands-on science programs, archery, swimming, camping and more.
 Positions run from late February to November.
-Summer camp seasonal hires will begin in March 2017.
+Summer camp seasonal hires will begin in March 2017, with work in June/July.
 To apply, email your resume, cover letter and 3 professional references to Megan Hollenbeck.

 Sierra Nevada Journeys

 Portola, CA 96122

 Summer Camp Counselor Jobs — General Counselors, Lifeguards/Swim Instructors & Specialists/Activity Instructors